 With the prayer-filled hope that they will just fade away.

 Yesterday was a swirl of emotions.
 A sinking feeling when I got the text about a shooting on campus.
 Growing fear as we heard about the possibility of another victim.
 Relief that more weren’t killed.
-Sadness as I reflected on the lives that ended. left a wife and five kids.
+Sadness as I reflected on the lives that ended.
+Officer Crouse left a wife and five kids.
 Five kids!
 A friend of mine had to deliver the news to the brand new widow.

 So we walk today in the tension of relief and sadness.
 The awareness that things aren’t as bad as they could be and still not as good we wish.